Luke Amos: Queens Park Rangers

 He signed permanently for Queens Park Rangers on 17 August 2020, on a three-year contract for an undisclosed fee.
 On 17 October 2020, Amos ruptured his anterior cruciate ligament in a 0–0 draw against Bournemouth and was ruled out for the rest of the season.
 Amos only made a total of 6 appearances in the 2020–21 season before his injury.
 On 31 October 2020, teammate Ilias Chair scored the opener in a 3–2 win over Cardiff honouring his goal to Amos by pulling up his shirt to reveal a 'Stay Strong 8' message.

 Amos was released at the end of the 2022–23 season.

 Hibernian

 Amos was linked to signing for Reading for the 2023–24 season.
 After training with Tottenham's under-23 team, he went on trial with Scottish club Hibernian, signing an 18-month contract with the club in January 2024.
 Amos played 15 times in a year with Hibs, before he was released from his contract in February 2025.

 Perth Glory

 On 14 February 2025, Amos joined A-League side Perth Glory on a 6-month contract, with an option to extend for a further year.
+On 23 May 2025, Perth Glory announced that Amos had extended his contract with the club until the end of the 2025/26 season.

+Paju Frontier

+On 13 February 2026, newly promoted K League 2 side Paju Frontier announced the singing of Amos.